mariomliberio/PHP/phpnotes.md

 - Once this has been executed we will close the request using ```closecursor()```.
 ***
 **Displaying only some content**
 - As we mentioned before we can select which elements of a table we want to display.
-For example if we wanted to see only the names of the games in the ```videogames``` table we would use the following code:
+For example if we wanted to see only the names of the games in the ```videogames``` table we would use the following ```SQL``` code:
 ``` SELECT name FROM videogames ```.
 ```
 <?php